Enterprise Data Custody

 - Create a container in the appropriate storage account.

-- Create a shared access signature (SAS) for each container with the following settings:
+- Create a shared access signature (

 - For Required Permissions choose Read, Add, Create, Write, Delete, List, Immutable Storage.

-- For Allowed Protocols choose HTTPS only
+- For Allowed Protocols choose HTTPS only.

 - Copy the

-Blob SAS URL
+Blob SAS URLfor each container.

 3. Configure Nametag